master-genius/topbit/README.md

 ---

-The following documentation is reorganized based on the original `titbit-toolkit` documentation you provided, adapted for the new list order.

-**Note**:
-*   The documentation has been adjusted for the **Topbit** framework context (no longer emphasizing standalone installation of extensions).
-*   Components not included in the list above have been removed.

----

 ### 1. Cors (Cross-Origin Support)

 Middleware that supports cross-origin requests.
 It supports cross-origin communication via the `origin` header as well as resource inclusion via `referer`, allowing for flexible selection and configuration.